akoscsiszar/awesome-i40/readme.md

 - [Industrie 4.0 (In German)](https://web.archive.org/web/20130304101009/http://www.vdi-nachrichten.com/artikel/Industrie-4-0-Mit-dem-Internet-der-Dinge-auf-dem-Weg-zur-4-industriellen-Revolution/52570/1) - The first definition of what industry 4.0 is (in German).

-## Deinitions of Industry 4.0 of different companies
+## Definitions of Industry 4.0 at Different Companies

 - [IBM](https://www.ibm.com/topics/industry-4-0) - The IBM definition of industry 4.0.
 - [Siemens](https://www.plm.automation.siemens.com/global/en/our-story/glossary/industry-4-0/29278) - The Siemens definition of industry 4.0.